AlgorithmicPolicyIndex/ChatPlays/readme.md

   - YOUTUBE
       - Subscribe / Membership Event (not a part of the chat module I use)
   - OVERALL
+    - Chat
+      - More comprehensive filters for links and phrases
     - Music
       - Auto switch theme
       - Make WinXP Theme